Thomas C. Oden

 Thomas Clark Oden (1931–2016) was an American Methodist theologian and religious author.
 He is often regarded as the father of the paleo-orthodox theological movement and is considered to be one of the most influential theologians of the 20th century and the beginning of the 21st century.
 He was Henry Anson Buttz Professor of Theology and Ethics at Drew University in New Jersey from 1980 until his retirement in 2004.
-He remained faculty emeritus until his death.

 Life

-Oden was born on October 21, 1931 in Altus, Oklahoma, the son of an attorney and music teacher.
+Oden was born on October 21, 1931, in Altus, Oklahoma, the son of an attorney and music teacher.
 As a youth, he considered two vocations: lawyer or Methodist minister.
 At age ten, Oden's family moved to Oklahoma City.
-After the Second World War, Oden returned to Altus and high school where he began his vocation of writing and speaking.
+After the Second World War, Oden returned to Altus and high school where he began writing and speaking in public.
 Oden earned a BA degree from the University of Oklahoma (1953), a BD from Southern Methodist University (1956), and his MA (1958) and PhD from Yale University (1960).
 He married Edrita Pokorny on August 10, 1952.
 They had three children: Clark, Edward, and Laura.

-Oden lectured at Yale University, Southern Methodist University, Heidelberg University, Princeton Theological Seminary, Lomonosov University, and the Pontifical Gregorian University, in Rome.
+Oden lectured at Yale University, Southern Methodist University, Heidelberg University, Princeton Theological Seminary, Lomonosov University, and the Pontifical Gregorian University in Rome.